kyeji1107/OptOrch/01_models/AMPL_model_guide.md

 ### OptOrch.run

-For the exact commands and output settings, refer to:
+For the exact commands and output settings, refer to the example:

 ~~~text
 02_examples/001_minimal_AMPL_example/OptOrch.run